-By default, channels are visible to All Users, which means that all members can see the channel under Explore and access the content published to the channel.
+By default, channels are visible to All Users, which means that all members can see the channel under Discover and access the content published to the channel.

 When publishing content, you'll need to publish content to at least one channel.
-Targeted channels will display with a lock icon next to the channel name.
+Targeted channels will display with a group icon next to the channel name.

 Examples of how to use targeted channels: